Nigeria: Country on Edge after Threats of Increased Violence before Saturday’s Election

 From World Watch Monitor

-Anticipation of further violence as Nigeria begins voting for its next president is growing after the release of a new video shows Boko Haram leader Abubakar Shekau threatening that the election “will not happen in peace.”
+Anticipation of further violence as Nigeria begins voting for its next president is growing after the release of a new video shows an extremist group that is located primarily in Northern Nigeria leader Abubakar Shekau threatening that the election “will not happen in peace.”

 The chilling message will alarm Christians from Nigeria’s northern states who live in persistent fear of attack from the Islamic terrorist group.